fakelilway/5001-Final-Project/README.md

 ## Installation and Setup
 ### Prerequisites
 - Python 3.x
-- Required Python packages: Pandas, Tkinter, Matplotlib (these are common packages and may already be installed in your environment).
+- Required Python packages: Pandas, Tkinter, Matplotlib, Requests (these are common packages and may already be installed in your environment).

 ### Installing Additional Packages
 Install any missing Python packages via `pip`.